-&lt;sup>7 Several impediments stand in the way of moving the burden of capital taxation toward individuals.
+6 Several impediments stand in the way of moving the burden of capital taxation toward individuals.
 First, in the United States, about 70 percent of U.S. equity income is not taxed by the U.S. government at the individual level; see Burman, Clausing, and Austin (2017).
 Thus, long-held preferences for untaxed accounts (IRAs, pensions, 529s, etc.) and untaxed entities (e.g., private endowments) would need to be rethought, and that is unlikely.
-Second, in the absence of mark-to-market or an annual wealth tax, capital income accrues without tax as capital gains, creating inherent in globalization prevents governments from taxing corporate profits (and capital more broadly).
-In this paper we illustrate how governments could end tax competition and profit shifting.
-An effective action plan has three pillars: exemplarity; coordination; and defensive measures against non-cooperative tax havens.
-We illustrate our proposal taking the example of the United States, but other countries could implement the same plan.
+Second, in the absence of mark-to-market or an annual wealth tax, capital income accrues without tax as capital gains, creating a lock-in effect, whereas capital income is taxed currently at the business level.
+While not impossible, both mark-to-market reforms and a wealth tax face daunting political and administrative obstacles.